BushraAnamUC/AutoSales-Insights-Dashboard/README.md

 ---
 ## **Project Description**
-This project analyzes historical trends in automobile sales during recession periods.
-The objective is to provide insights into how sales of XYZAutomotives, a company specializing in automotive sales, were impacted during times of economic downturn.
+This project analyses historical trends in automobile sales during recession periods.
+The objective is to provide insights into how sales of XYZAutomotives, a company specialising in automotive sales, were impacted during times of economic downturn.

-Using **Dash** and **Plotly**, we created an interactive dashboard that visualizes key statistics related to:
+Using **Dash** and **Plotly**, we created an interactive dashboard that visualises key statistics related to:
 1. Yearly Automobile Sales Statistics.
 2. Recession Period Statistics.

-This dashboard demonstrates various visualization skills acquired in the project, including line charts, bar charts, and pie charts.
+This dashboard demonstrates various visualisation skills acquired in the project, including line charts, bar charts, and pie charts.

 ---